Volunteer

 About Volunteering

-Volunteers of all ages are ambassadors for SEA Discovery Center and play an integral part in SEA’s role as an aquarium and community space where we come together over a shared love of the ocean.
+Volunteers are ambassadors for SEA Discovery Center and play an integral part in SEA’s role as an aquarium and community space where we come together over a shared love of the ocean.
 There are over 90-hours of volunteer opportunities each week!

 Volunteers give their time, experience, and curiosity, and receive many benefits in return: